Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 Draft action, the optimistic version is simple: if you want a veteran RB2 who can stay playable without the offense turning run-heavy, Aaron Jones has a case.

-Failure case: if the market is paying for the last three games instead of the full role, you are buying the cleanest version of the story instead of the truest one.
+Failure case: if the market is paying for the late surge instead of the full role, you are buying the cleanest version of the story instead of the truest one.

 Best case against Aaron Jones